PAEDS (Paediatric Active Enhanced Disease Surveilllance)

 - Princess Margaret Hospital, Perth, Western Australia

-- Acute Flaccid Paralysis (AFP), a condition causing paralysis and loss of tone in one or more limbs, which can be caused by the polio virus
+- Acute Flaccid Paralysis (A condition causing paralysis and loss of tone in one or more limbs, which can be caused by the polio virus)

-For more information about the PAEDS group in Melbourne, please contact our study team on:
+For more information about the PAEDS group in Melbourne, please contact the study team on:

 Dr Nigel Crawford